Tentmaker Bible Matters #16

 By Gary Amirault

-What's in this article?
+What’s in this article?
 The Christian Bible is full of figures of speech which have not been brought into our translations accurately.
 One of these figures of speech is hyperbole, to exaggerate or amplify something for effect.
-Due to the way Christians are taught to read the Bible, and the fact that many of these figures of speech have not been brought into English translations, nor have Christians been taught to look for them, many Christians misinterpret much of the hyperbolic language of the Bible.
+Due to the way Christians are taught to read the Bible (literally), and the fact that many of these figures of speech have not been brought into English translations saying they are figures of speech or what they meant, nor have Christians been taught to look for them, nor have many translations pointed them out in footnotes, many Christians misinterpret much of the hyperbolic language of the Bible.
 Christians are generally taught to read the Bible literally, only looking for figurative language when the literal approach makes no sense.
 Yet the Bible is full of over 200 different types of figures of speech which require a non-literal reading to gain true meaning.
 There are several factors that make it difficult for us to fully appreciate and try to understand the Bible using a non-literal approach.
 This article addresses some of these points.
 Here are the major points:

 *Many pastors use Rev 22:19 about adding and taking away from the words of this prophecy and apply it to the whole Bible.
 This false teaching makes one fearful to look for meaning beyond the literal text.
-The fact that there is a textual error right within this very verse and those who put it in did not receive the plagues should be seriously thought about.
-The error will be pointed out.
+The fact that there is a textual error right within this very verse and those who put it in did not receive the plagues, should be seriously thought about.
+The error will be pointed out later in this article.

 *Most Bible translations have been literal translations which do not inform the reader where a figure of speech may have been employed in the original.
 "The Companion Bible" by E.W.
 Bullinger published by Kregal Publications, does often note in the footnotes when a figure is employed in the King James text.

-*A literalist dispensationalist theology in a large part of the church has kidnapped large portions of scripture which belong in the first century, not our times.
+*A literalist dispensationalist theology in a large part of the church has kidnapped large portions of scripture placing their fulfillment in our times when in fact they were fulfilled in the first century.

 I am convinced one of the greatest problems found among Christians is that they are not taught how to properly read and study the Bible.
 A hurdle few Christians ever jump in their understanding of Scriptures is the fact that the original languages of the Bible contain ever 200 different forms of figures of speech, many of which have NOT been brought into the modern languages in which most people read the scriptures.
 This Bible Matters edition just briefly touches on just one of those figures of speech (hyperbole) and the hurdles we have to jump over in order to really understand what the writers of the Scriptures were really trying to convey.

-Because of the way most Christians have been taught to read the Bible, the figure of speech called hyperbole has usually misread and often misapplied leading to some major consequences for the individual reader and the world-at-large.
-If we, through misinterpreting certain texts, for example, expect that God is going to end the world in our very own generation, we will behave and make different decisions than if we expect the world to go on the way as it is far beyond our lifetime.
+Because of the way most Christians have been taught to read the Bible, the figure of speech called hyperbole has usually been misread, leading to some gross misinterpretation of the original authors’ meaning.
+Misconstruing the meaning of the words of the original writers of the Bible is causing great problems in the world today and has caused many problems in the world throughout the Church Age.
 If a Christian President of the United States, for example, expects because of his understanding of the Bible, to have a battle of Armageddon to occur on his watch in which certain countries or ethnic groups are to be the good guys and others are to be the bad guys, then he is likely to make political and military decisions based upon his beliefs.
 If you believe the world is going to end in your lifetime and you teach this to your children, this will dramatically effect how those children will prepare for the future.

 Of the over 200 different types of figures of speech employed by the writers of the Bible, hyperbole is actually one of the more easy forms to figure out in the Bible although many of them are not recognized.

 Christians have traditionally been taught to read the Bible literally.
-Only when we absolutely cannot make sense out of the passage in its literal form are we allowed to look for a figure of speech in the Bible.
-We are taught that the Bible is THE truth, that it is the very "word of God."
+Only when we absolutely cannot make sense out of the passage in its literal form are we allowed to look for a figure of speech in the Bible according to the traditional way of reading the Bible.
+We are taught that the Bible is THE truth, that it is the very “word of God.”
 We can trust and believe what is written.
 The Bible is literally true.
-Only when we cannot make sense of the literal reading of the Bible should we look for a spiritual or symbolic meaning.
 We have been taught that a slight twisting of the truth is a lie.
 Half-truths are lies.
 We are reminded of how Eve was deceived by Satan by slightly twisting the truth.
 Through this kind of indoctrination regarding how to read and understand the Bible, our minds become conditioned to steer away from looking for symbolic meanings, spiritual interpretations, allegories and various other forms of figures of speech, which require more than just a surface reading of the text.
 I have been in dozens of different Bible studies.
 The way the Bible is taught in most of them reminds me of how kids are taught in the earliest grades in elementary school.
 Young children are incapable of handling abstract thoughts so memorization is what is most emphasized.
-Learning using abstract thought comes later in a child's development.
-Christian adults in adult Bible studies are taught like first graders - literal reading and memorizing.
+Learning using abstract thought comes later in a child’s development.
+Christian adults in adult Bible studies are taught like first graders – literal reading and memorizing.

 A bookbinder who specializes in old Bible repairs will tell you that most Christians spend most of their time in the last one quarter of the Bible.
 They can tell this by the wear and the number of passages that are underlined or have comments made in the margins by those to whom the Bible belonged.
 The New Testament portion of the Bible is far more marked up in most Christians' Bibles than the Old.
 Unfortunately, all the definitions and meanings of things found in the New Testament come from the Old Testament.
 Without a thorough understanding of what the figures in the Old Testament mean from an ancient Semitic point of view, we can't really understand the New Testament.
 For example, the meaning of the symbols in the book of Revelation are found in the Old Testament, not in modern day things like computers named "beast," helicopters that look like locust or men like Ronald Wilson Reagan who has six letters in each of his names.
 Apart from learning a few Bible stories about the creation of the world and a few major characters like Abraham, Moses, David, etc., and reading the psalms for devotional purposes, the rest of the Old Testament portion of the Bible isn't really studied too deeply in most Christian circles unless they are in a denomination which still practices portions of the Mosaic Law like the Seventh Day Adventists.
 These Mosaic Law centered groups, instead of learning the meaning of the types in the Old Covenant and applying them to the New, end up getting stuck in the types and shadows of the Old and fall from grace, if they ever received grace in the first place.
 Most Christians, when reading the Old Testament, glance over it, as reading laws that are no longer valid and endless genealogies that are no longer relevant.
 Boring stuff that can't compete with the various forms of modern entertainment to which we have become addicted.

 To understand the figures of speech buried beneath our English translations, one must dig beyond the surface of the words on at least two or maybe more different levels.
-Christians simply can't or won't do that.
-"The Bible says it, I believe it, and that settles it," they say.
-"I don't have to understand it, I only have to believe it."
-This kind of mindset actually is the mindset that "twists" the words of Scriptures into the lie.
+Christians simply can’t or won’t do that.
+They say “The Bible says it, I believe it, and that settles it.”
+“I don’t have to understand it; I only have to believe it.”
+This kind of mindset actually is the mindset that “twists” the words of Scriptures into the lie.

-Let's take the English saying, "It is raining cats and dogs" as an example.
-A child who heard this for the first time would not understand that is was a figurative expression meaning that it was raining very heavily.
+Let’s take the English saying, “It is raining cats and dogs” as an example.
+A child who heard this for the first time would not understand that it is a figurative expression meaning that it was raining very heavily.
 Someone would have to teach them that many words or phrases in the English language have multiple meanings and some words or phrases are not meant to be taken literally.
 Every language has its own figures of speech and there are many thousands of them.
-Learning the literal meaning of words and understanding the syntax of a language will not unlock their meaning.
-One must be taught the meaning.
+Learning the literal meaning of words and understanding the syntax of a language will not unlock their real meaning.
+One must be taught the meaning of the figure of speech which often doesn’t make much natural sense.

 If we translate this English expression into Chinese word-for-word, the odds are that a Chinese person will not understand the sentence because the odds are that this English figure of speech doesn't exist in the Chinese language.
 How would a Chinese person know this expression means that it is raining heavily?
 Someone familiar with English would have to explain it to them.
 Then the next time the Chinese person came across that phrase they could read into the literal text its actual meaning.